lawrencemcdaniel-dot-com/html/edmex.org/wp-content/plugins/youtube-embed-plus/readme.txt

 Tags: youtube gallery, video gallery, youtube channel, youtube live, live stream Requires at least: 3.6.1
 Tested up to: 4.9
-Stable tag: 12.1
+Stable tag: 12.2
 License: GPLv3 or later

 YouTube Embed WordPress Plugin.
 Embed a responsive video, YouTube channel gallery, playlist gallery, or YouTube.com live stream (with GDPR options)

 == Description ==

 **Your WordPress YouTube embed, YouTube gallery (channel and playlist), and even YouTube live stream can be customized in a wide variety of ways with this plugin.
-Here are a few recently added features:**
+Here are a few recently added features: (Gutenberg compatibility coming soon!)**

 * Privacy and Consent: Improved privacy and GDPR compliance options like YouTube no cookie, YouTube API restrictions, and a customizable GDPR consent message
 * YouTube gallery capability (channel and playlist) – The ability to make playlist and channel embeds have a gallery layout.
 By default, the plugin can generate a grid-based [responsive playlist or channel gallery >>](https://www.embedplus.com/responsive-youtube-playlist-channel-gallery-for-wordpress.aspx).
 Your visitors can browse through pages of video thumbnails and choose from videos that are pulled from an entire YouTube channel or playlist.